-The GWs can be distinguished from the background within a length-scale $\lambda \ll \ell \ll L_{B}$, where $\lambda $ is the wavelength of GW and $L_{B}$ is the typical length-scale of background~\cite{Caprini:2018mtu}.
-In this scale, the GW energy density is given by
+GWs can be distinguished from the background within a length scale \(\lambda \ll \ell \ll L_B\), where \(\lambda\) is the wavelength of the GW and \(L_B\) represents the typical length scale of the background~\cite{Caprini:2018mtu}.
+In this context, the energy density of the GWs is expressed as follows:

-where $M_{\rm Pl}=1/\sqrt{8\pi G}$ is the reduced Planck mass, $i$ denotes the spatial components, the overline denotes the oscillation average over the length-scale $\ell$ and brackets represent an ensemble average.
-Using the Fourier expansion~\eqref{eq:hij} of the GW we have
+where \(M_{\rm Pl} = 1/\sqrt{8\pi G}\) is the reduced Planck mass, \(i\) denotes the spatial components, the overline indicates the oscillation average over the length scale \(\ell\), and the brackets represent an ensemble average.
+Utilizing the Fourier expansion of the GW given in Eq.~\eqref{eq:hij}, we have:

-Let us first calculate the correlation function of the tensor in Eq.~\eqref{eq:rhogw2}.
-Inserting the Green's function solution~\eqref{eq:greensolution} for the GW, the correlation function is given by
+Let us begin by calculating the correlation function of the tensor as indicated in Eq.~\eqref{eq:rhogw2}.
+By inserting the Green's function solution given in Eq.~\eqref{eq:greensolution} for the GW, the correlation function can be expressed as: